hasanmoudud/geocompr/main.md

 ## Prerequisites {-}

-- This chapter requires the following packages to be attached, all but the last two of which have been used previously^[ **osmdata** and **nabor** must also be installed although these packages do not need to be attached.
+- This chapter requires the following packages to be attached, all but the last two of which have been used previously:^[ **osmdata** and **nabor** must also be installed although these packages do not need to be attached.
 ]